📦 Supply Chain Security - GH-SECURITY Practice Questions

 • Watch for answers that partially solve the requirement but miss operational constraints.

-• Questions in Configure and Use Secret Scanning often include distractors that look correct for Supply Chain Security but violate least-privilege, durability, or availability requirements.
+• Questions in Configure and Use Secret Scanning often include distractors that look correct for Supply Chain Security but violate access control, branch protection, or workflow requirements.

 • Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.